Interior of prayer hall.

 The former Co-op and adapted houses proved inadequate for the local community’s needs.
 Led by a group of British Muslims, architect Atba Al-Samarrie was asked to design a new, purpose-built mosque.

-The mosque committee were keen on designs based on the architecture of the Middle East and North Africa.
+The mosque committee was keen on Middle East and North African architectural designs.

 Northolt Bohra Mosque (Masjid-ul-Husseini), Northolt, London